 1. Home

-2. LegitScript Certification Guide: Everything High-Risk Merchants Need to Know in 2026
+2. LegitScript Certification Guide for High-Risk Merchants

-If you operate in a regulated industry, telehealth, online pharmacy, nutraceuticals, supplements, or any health-adjacent eCommerce category.
-LegitScript is one of the most consequential compliance relationships your business has.
+If you operate in a regulated industry, telehealth, online pharmacy, nutraceuticals, supplements, or any health-adjacent eCommerce category, LegitScript is one of the most consequential compliance relationships your business has.
 It affects whether you can advertise on Google.
 It affects whether you can keep your payment processing account.
 And it runs in the background of your payment relationship whether you know it or not.

 Certification vs. Monitoring: The Critical Distinction